SumoLogic/sumologic-documentation/docs/search/copilot.md

 import Iframe from 'react-iframe';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Sumo Logic <!-- Copilot?
-Mo Pilot? https://www.sumologic.com/blog/copilot-amazon-bedrock/ --> is an AI-powered assistant that accelerates investigations and troubleshooting in logs by allowing you to ask questions in plain English and get contextual suggestions, helping first responders get to answers faster.
+Sumo Logic Copilot is our AI-powered assistant that accelerates investigations and troubleshooting in logs by allowing you to ask questions in plain English and get contextual suggestions, helping first responders get to answers faster.

 With its intuitive interface, Copilot automatically generates log searches from natural language queries, helping you quickly investigate performance issues, anomalies, and security threats.
 It also guides you through investigations step-by-step with AI-driven suggestions to refine your results for faster, more accurate resolutions.
 Overall, Copilot enhances incident resolution with expert level insights.